roalyr/GDTLancer/MODEL-CASCADE-PROTOCOL.md

 Critically analyze the current state of the codebase against the design documents.
 Your goal is to prepare the work for the Senior Developer (GPT-5.2) for the NEXT logical step (e.g., the current incomplete Sprint).

 ACTION:
 Overwrite the content of 'IMMEDIATE-TODO.md' with a strict, implementation-ready plan.

 STRICT OUTPUT FORMAT for 'IMMEDIATE-TODO.md':
 1. CONTEXT: A 2-sentence summary of what we are building right now and why.
 2. FILE MANIFEST: List strictly which files need to be created or modified.
 3. ATOMIC TASKS: Break the work down into a Markdown Checklist using the format "- [ ] Task Name".
+   - **GROUPING:** If files are tightly coupled (e.g., UI scene + Script, or System + Resource), group them into a single Task Item (e.g., "- [ ] Implement Combat Cluster").
-   - For each task, define the TARGET FILE.
+   - For each task (or cluster), define the TARGET FILE(S).
    - Define the DEPENDENCIES (files the AI must read to understand the context).
    - Provide PSEUDO-CODE SIGNATURES for key functions (define inputs/outputs exactly).
-   - Define SUCCESS CRITERIA (e.g., "Must pass test_trading.gd").
+   - Define SUCCESS CRITERIA (e.g., "Must pass test_trading.gd" - Note: User runs tests manually).
 4. CONSTRAINTS: Specific architectural rules (e.g., "Do not use Resources here, use Nodes", "Connect to SignalBus").

-DO NOT write the full implementation code.
-Write the "Ticket" that ensures the Senior Dev cannot misunderstand the architecture.
+OUTPUT BEHAVIOR:
+- **FILE ONLY:** Use the file writing tool to overwrite 'IMMEDIATE-TODO.md'.
+- **SILENCE:** Do NOT print the plan or the file content in the chat.
+- **CONFIRMATION:** Your only chat response should be: "Plan updated in IMMEDIATE-TODO.md."

+OUTPUT BEHAVIOR:
+- **FILE ONLY:** Use the file writing tool to overwrite 'IMMEDIATE-TODO.md'.
+- **SILENCE:** Do NOT print the plan or the file content in the chat.
+- **CONFIRMATION:** Your only chat response should be: "Plan updated in IMMEDIATE-TODO.md."

 ```